1) Research and find your inspirations

 5) Sourcing + Production: A collaborative effort

-The aprons were produced at Sew Valley in Cincinnati, as they did a fantastic job with each apron.
-When finding the right manufacturers, you should always ask the right questions and ensure their sustainable practices align with your mission.
+The aprons were made at Sew Valley in Cincinnati, which did an excellent job.
+When choosing manufacturers, it's essential to ask the right questions and ensure their sustainable practices align with your mission.

 6) What to do with textile scraps?

-Upcycling isn’t perfect, as it does yield some waste.
-Luckily, many startups accept fabric scraps as donations—they are used as home insulation.
-All scraps from this prototype are donated to Goodwill's textile recycling program.
+Upcycling has its challenges, as it can still generate some waste.
+Fortunately, many startups accept fabric scraps for use in things like home insulation.
+All scraps from this prototype have been donated to Goodwill's textile recycling program.

-The ladies at Gem City Apron donated their production scraps to Cotton Inc.’s Blue Jean Go Green program, as they provide many ways to give your denim.
-I was also a lucky recipient of all the back pockets for my next upcycling project!
+The ladies at Gem City Apron donated their production scraps to Cotton Inc.’s Blue Jean Go Green program, which recycles denim.
+I was lucky to receive all the back pockets for my next project!

 Here are some additional places to check out for recycling unwanted textiles.